He's Just Not That into You (film): Beth and Neil

 Gigi's co-worker, Beth Murphy, lives with her boyfriend Neil, a friend of Ben's.
 After seven years together, Beth wants to get married, but Neil opposes marriage.
 Gigi announces she will no longer misinterpret vague gestures and comments, and says that men who delay marrying likely never intend to.
 This spurs Beth to confront Neil, who remains adamant that he never wants to marry, and she breaks up with him.

 Preparations for her younger sister's wedding reopen the issue after Beth hears backhanded comments from various family members.
 During the reception, her father Ken suffers a heart attack.
-Beth cares for him as he recuperates at home while her sisters wallow and their husbands remain glued to the television with constant takeout food, while refusing to help at all.
-Beth's patience wanes as the household grows more dysfunctional and the chores start to file.
-However, just when she's about to snap, she is shocked to find Neil, who learned of her father's heart attack and rushed over, finishing the dishes in a now clean kitchen, done the laundry, and restocked the fridge.
+Beth cares for him as he recuperates at home while her sisters wallow and their husbands remain glued to the television with constant takeout food while refusing to help at all.
+Beth's patience wanes as the household grows more dysfunctional and the chores start to pile up.
+However, just when she's about to snap, she is shocked to find Neil, who learned of her father's heart attack and rushed over, finishing the dishes in a now clean kitchen, doing the laundry, and restocking the fridge.
 They reconcile, with Beth assuring Neil that she wants him back without being married.
 Neil later proposes, and they wed aboard his sailboat.

 Cast

 Production

-Baltimore, Maryland, was selected for the setting of He's Just Not That Into You as an alternative to the common New York City, Chicago, or Los Angeles settings of romantic comedies.
+Baltimore, Maryland was selected for the setting of He's Just Not That into You as an alternative to the common New York City, Chicago, or Los Angeles settings of romantic comedies.
 In addition, screenwriter Marc Silverstein had lived in the city for several years prior to attending college.
 Exterior shots were filmed in the city for two weeks during November 2007.
 Interior scenes were filmed in Los Angeles.

 The film was released on February 6, 2009, by Warner Bros.
 Pictures.